Submitted by admin on Tue, 10/11/2022 - 12:08

 Recent Years

 1. India and ROK defence relations have expanded in recent years, spurred by convergence of strategic interests, shared mutual goodwill and several high-level exchanges.
 Bilateral ties between the two countries were raised to 'Strategic Partnership' during the visit of President of ROK Mr Lee Myung-bak in January 2010 and further elevated to “Special Strategic Partnership” during the reciprocal visit of PM Narendra Modi to ROK in 2015.
+The natural alignment of India’s ‘Act East Policy’ & ROK’s ‘New Southern Policy’, and now shared values in Indo-Pacific region has opened a new chapter in the bilateral relations between the two countries.

 3. The two countries have instituted several forums for regular interaction between the two Ministries of Defence.
 The Defence Policy Dialogue (DPD) instituted at the level of Deputy Minister in 2013, has since been upgraded to the level of Defence Secretary and will now be a part of '2+2 Dialogue', between the two sides.
 Joint Committee Meeting (JCM), a bilateral dialogue for cooperation in defence industries & logistics, between Minister DAPA and Secretary (DP) is held every year, and nine such discussions have been conducted so far.
 Steering Committee Meeting (SCM) is a bilateral dialogue for joint defence R&D between DRDO & DAPA / ADD (ROK), four such meetings have been conducted so far.
-A Roadmap for Defence Industries Cooperation was signed between the two countries in 2019.